 ← Return to Internet Privacy Guides

-Why Would You Delete Your Safari History?Safari is a web browser used by millions of people across the world to access the Internet.
-Developed by Apple, Safari is a trusted browsing platform that runs on Mac devices and has been around since 2003.
-People clear their Safari history in order to delete information stored by their browser.
+Why Would You Clear Your Firefox Browsing History?Firefox is a web browser used by millions of people across the world to access the Internet.
+Released in 2002, Firefox is the only browser made by a not-for-profit, mission driven organization.
+Just as recently as August 2016, Firefox was listed as the 3rd most popular global browser, right after Chrome and Safari.
+However, with so many daily searches occurring on Firefox, it is important to know how to easily clear your browsing history.
+People delete their browsing history in order to erase information stored by their browser.
 Over time, this stored information could slow down your Internet connection or threaten your Internet privacy.

-Delete Your Safari HistoryTo delete your Safari history, follow the steps below.
-Once deleted, your website history log will be cleared and previously-visited websites will no longer appear in your Safari history.
+Delete Your Firefox Browsing HistoryTo delete all of your Firefox browsing history, follow the steps below.
+Once deleted, your website history log will be cleared and previously-visited websites will no longer appear in your Firefox history.

 More Ways to Protect Your PrivacyProtecting your privacy online is crucial to ensuring your security is maintained and that you are able to enjoy an open, unrestricted Internet experience.
 When you browse the Internet without an extra layer of protection, such as a VPN, you are risking your private information being shared with third-party sites or hackers on your network.
 Information such as your IP address, location and search history are at risk.
 You should always be aware of the following:

-- ISPs or other providers often share or sell this data to third parties (advertisers).
+- ISPs or other providers often share or sell this data to third parties, including advertisers.

 - Use a VPN: A VPN encrypts your Internet connection, offering an exceptional level of privacy and security every time you connect.
 With a VPN, no one (not your ISP or snoops) can see the sites you visit, your location or any other personal data.

 - Use HTTPS: HTTPS indicates that your connection is secured, meaning it is safer than using HTTP.
 Always use this prefix when you browse.